How to Improve your Facebook CTR: The Actionable Guide

 Running two different campaigns on Facebook Ads with A/B testing will help marketers determine which marketing approaches work best for the brand’s audience.

 Although Facebook Ads provides the data from the campaigns with the click-through rates, marketers use data reporting tools for a deeper understanding of every campaign.
 Tools like Whatagraph allow marketers to gather all marketing efforts and build a visual report with different Facebook Ads metrics for an accessible 360º campaign overview.

 Advertisers can build a report and view data of all clicks and other Facebook Ads campaign metrics: engagement, conversions, and profile visits.
-The automated reporting also saves time for the advertiser as they don’t need to browse through the different Ads Manager tabs and collect the data themselves.
+The automated reporting and premade report templates also saves time for the advertiser as they don’t need to browse through the different Ads Manager tabs and collect the data themselves.

 Facebook is constantly changing — improved algorithms and advertising options are not the only new things that the social media giant rolled out recently.
 The users of this social media platform are also different.
 Their behavior, how they interact with brands and react to the promotional content have evolved over the past years.